19hours/sg-statutes/Acts/Statistics Act.md

 ### National statistical co-ordinator

 4\.—(1) The Chief Statistician shall be the national statistical co-ordinator whose duties shall be —

-(a) to co-ordinate statistical activities in Government departments, Ministries, research and statistics units and statutory bodies;
+(a) to co-ordinate statistical activities in public agencies, including the allocation of the subject matters in respect of which research and statistics units may exercise their powers under section 5;

-(b) to advise Government departments, Ministries, research and statistics units and statutory bodies in the gathering, compiling, analysis and utilisation of statistics;
+(b) to advise public agencies in the gathering, compiling, analysis and utilisation of statistics;

 (c) to develop national statistical standards and standardise definitions, classifications, terms, procedures and concepts for use in statistical activities; and

-(d) to promote the observance of approved national statistical standards by Government departments, Ministries, research and statistics units and statutory bodies.
+(d) to promote the observance of approved national statistical standards by public agencies.

+[3/2010 wef 12/02/2010]

 [9/90]

-(2) All research and statistics units specified in the Second Schedule shall comply with the recommendations of the Chief Statistician on any matter specified in subsection (1)(c) and (d).
+(2) All research and statistics units shall comply with the recommendations of the Chief Statistician on any matter specified in subsection (1)(c) and (d).

+[3/2010 wef 12/02/2010]

 [9/90]

-(3) If a research and statistics unit specified in the Second Schedule refuses to accept a recommendation of the Chief Statistician, the director of the research and statistics unit shall notify the Chief Statistician in writing of such refusal and the reasons therefor.
+(3) If a research and statistics unit refuses to accept a recommendation of the Chief Statistician, the director of the research and statistics unit shall notify the Chief Statistician in writing of such refusal and the reasons therefor.

+[3/2010 wef 12/02/2010]

 [9/90]